WhatsApp Business API: App vs API — A Costly Mistake

 Choose the Official API If:

-• You want chatbots and automations
+• You want chatbots and things that run on their own

-• WhatsApp is a critical business channel
+• WhatsApp is a make-or-break channel for you

 Consider WAHA If:

-• Budget is very tight
+• Money is really tight

 The $5,000 Mistake: Real Scenarios